Education: Collaborative Approaches to Innovation 2019-2020 Grant Round

 - The applicant must have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.
 In the case of nationally-sponsored organizations, no portion of the grant can be used to support the national, state or regional entity.

-- Only one application can be submitted by the lead agency.
+- Only one application can be submitted by the lead and collaborating organizations.

-- The proposed program must directly benefit people living in Pima County.
+- The proposed program must directly benefit the people living in Metro Tucson

 - Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools or for sectarian purposes.